reberthkss/reberthkss/README.md

  A cloud storage like Dropbox based on ownCloud project.

  ### LoL Alert
- Receive notification for the moment that league of legends match is started
+ Receive notification for the moment that league of legends match is started.
+The video below walktrought the details of the app (in PT-BR).
  * https://www.youtube.com/watch?v=DeKdnpHCvWg

  ### Rickzera Bot